Inner City Life: Impact and legacy

+Upon the re-release of the song in November 1995, Mark Sutherland from NME wrote, "The smooth urban soul of 'Inner City Life' is, of course, his finest moment."
+Same year, Spin ranked it No. 4 in their list of the 20 best singles of 1995.
 In 1996, British clubbing magazine Mixmag ranked "Inner City Life" No. 34 in its list of the best singles of 1996, "Mixmag End of Year Lists: 1996".

-Same year, British drum and bass DJ and producer Fabio chose it as one of his Top 10 tracks, saying, "This track showed the scope of the music and it shocked so many people: before this record people thought drum & bass was good dance music and nothing else.
+British drum and bass DJ and producer Fabio named it one of his Top 10 tracks in July 1996, saying, "This track showed the scope of the music and it shocked so many people: before this record people thought drum & bass was good dance music and nothing else.
 This showed that the music could be as deep as Massive Attack or anything.
 It's good and bad all wrapped up in one."

-In 2010, David Crawford called the track "epic" in his book 10,001 Songs You Must Hear…, adding that it "boasted swirling strings, a clattering break beat that evolved throughout the track, and Diane Charlemagne's sweet, soulful vocals on top."
+In 2010, David Crawford called the track "epic" in his book 10,001 Songs You Must Hear..., adding that it "boasted swirling strings, a clattering break beat that evolved throughout the track, and Diane Charlemagne's sweet, soulful vocals on top."

-In 2013, Complex included it in their list of "The 15 Best Songs From the Electronica Era".
-They noted, "Chock full of soul, precision breakbeat edits, and strings, "Inner City Life" helped let the mainstream know that drum & bass was more than the chin-stroking dark sounds in the corner, and was more than capable of making tracks that could move you emotionally."
+In 2013, Complex included it in their list of "The 15 Best Songs from the Electronica Era", noting, "Chock full of soul, precision breakbeat edits, and strings, 'Inner City Life' helped let the mainstream know that drum & bass was more than the chin-stroking dark sounds in the corner, and was more than capable of making tracks that could move you emotionally."
 Same year the song was ranked No. 30 in Mixmag's list of "50 Greatest Dance Tracks of All Time".

-In 2018, Time Out listed the track at No. 23 in their "50 best '90s songs" list, adding, "Fusing jungle’s intricate breakbeats, sub bass and unbridled futurism with heart-aching soul soundscapes and the lamenting voice of Diane Charlemagne, this beautiful-yet-brutal piece of sonic art switched an entire generation on to the power of jungle and D&B."
+In 2018, Time Out ranked the track No. 23 in their "50 Best '90s Songs" list, writing, "Fusing jungle's intricate breakbeats, sub bass and unbridled futurism with heart-aching soul soundscapes and the lamenting voice of Diane Charlemagne, this beautiful-yet-brutal piece of sonic art switched an entire generation on to the power of jungle and D&B." In October 2022, Rolling Stone ranked it No. 78 in their list of the "200 Greatest Dance Songs of All Time".
+In March 2025, Billboard magazine ranked it No. 12 in their "The 100 Best Dance Songs of All Time".